-Part-time jobs are provided oncampus with faculty and staff or offcampus at community service sites, such as public libraries, Boys & Girls Clubs, and Head Start.
+Part-time jobs provided on campus with faculty and staff or off campus at community service sites, such as public libraries, Boys & Girls Clubs, and Head Start.
 Worksites are also established through elementary and secondary schools for tutors in math and reading as part of the America Reads Program.
 Students are paid biweekly.
+Job postings and information on how to apply can be found at mstc.edu/paying-forcollege/work-study.